ystefinko/here-olp-edge-sdk-cpp/docs/GettingStartedGuide.md

 ## Available components

 The HERE OLP Edge SDK is composed of separate libraries with their own distinct functionality.

-* olp-cpp-sdk-core  - General purpose library providing platform agnostic helpers (logging, network, geo spacial helpers, cache, etc.)
-* olp-cpp-sdk-authentication - API library to get a HERE OAuth2 token to access OLP.
-* olp-cpp-sdk-dataservice-read - API library to retrieve data from OLP.
-* olp-cpp-sdk-dataservice-write - API library to upload data to OLP.
+For a component overview please refer to the [Achitectural Overview](OverallArchitecture.md)

 ## HERE OLP Edge SDK in CMake projects